rootasjey/feels_uwp/README.md

 * Windows 10

+## API key

-## Get a personal API key
+### Retrieve a new API key from DarkSky

-To run this project, it's better to get your personal API key from Unsplash:
+To run this project, it's better to get your personal API key from DarkSky:

 1. Login or Register a new account on [DarkSky](https://darksky.net/dev/login?next=/account)
 2. On the account page, you'll get your Secret Key